-The Angels have signed 29-year old righty reliever Mike Ekstrom to a minor league deal.
-Ekstrom pitched in 21 games (0 starts) in AAA-ball for the A’s earlier this year and he was 1-1 with 3 saves, a 5.10 ERA and a 1.73 WHIP.
-He last pitched in the majors in 2012 with the Rockies.
-Ekstrom has now pitched in 51 games (0 starts) in his first five years in the majors and he is 0-3 with a 5.61 ERA and a 1.56 WHIP.
-Ekstrom will have to pitch well in AAA if he wants to get a shot with the Angels later on in 2013.
+The Los Angeles Angels have signed 36-year old lefty reliever Neal Cotts to a minor league deal.
+Cotts pitched in 68 games (0 starts) for the Twins and Brewers last year and he was 1-0 with a 3.41 ERA and a 1.26 WHIP.
+Cotts has now pitched in 483 games (5 starts) in his first 10 years in the show and he is 21-24 with 4 saves, a 3.96 ERA and a 1.35 WHIP.
+Cotts will more than likely be pitching for the Los Angeles Angels early on in the 2016 season.
+I really like this pickup for them.